 The most important question when considering a delay cream is of course whether it actually works of not.
 Most of them do work, and sometimes very well.

 However, the numbing action is sometimes a little too strong and causes other problems, as you’ll see in the next section.

 Possible issues and side effects

 1. Loss of erection

-Following on from the last point, unfortunately one of the common side effects of delay creams is too much numbing.
+One of the common side effects of delay products is too much numbing.
 If the cream is too strong, or you put too much on, you may end up with reduced sensation.

 This can sometimes also result in difficult getting or maintaining an erection.
 You then have to wash off what you can, and wait for the anesthetic to wear off before trying again.
 Not an ideal situation in the throws of passion.

 2. Loss of pleasure